gvwilson/fiction/santas/index.md

 <section markdown="1">

-## Episode 12: An Unwanted Rescue
+## Episode 12: Rescue and Return

-Depending on how you count it, the next few minutes were Finner's third, fourth, or possibly even fifth battle in just two days.
+Depending on how you count it, the next few minutes were the third, fourth, or possibly even fifth time Finner's life had been in peril in just two days.
 A small dinosaur with a brightly-colored ruff of feathers around its neck hurried Finner along a corridor and up a flight of stairs as distant explosions went *thud!* and made the floor shake slightly.